Project Inclusive: Collapsible Table

 Observation

-Translated that observation into a clear design direction: create a temporary surface that could appear when needed and disappear when not in use.
+Conducted a traditional ethnographic interview alongside informal observation and everyday questioning.
+Translated a recurring daily-use problem into a clear design direction: create a temporary surface that could appear when needed and disappear when not in use.

 Form and Mechanism